sudhaveturi/VAZQUEZ_etal_GENETICS_2016/README.md

 #### (2) Computing similarity matrices
- Some of the models fitted use a similarity matrix of the form G=XX' computed from omics.
+ Some of the models fitted in the study use similarity matrices of the form G=XX' computed from omics.
 The following code illustrates how to compute these matrices.

  ```R
   load('OMIC_DATA.rda')